 Identifying your highest ARPU customers may also give you an idea of your best product-market fit.
-For example, if you notice that cybersecurity and telecommunications firms are your highest ARPU clients, that may be a signal to double down in those segments because you know they’re willing to pay the asking price for the value your product brings them.
+For example, if you notice that cybersecurity and telecommunications firms are your highest ARPU clients, that may be a signal to double-down in those segments because you know they're willing to pay the asking price for the value that your product brings them.

 The quota attainment calculation:

 Quota attainment = (number of closed deals or revenue in a given time period) / (quota for that time period)